How Much Does It Cost To Refinish Kitchen Cabinets?

 When it comes to refinishing, you have options, all coming with different price points.
 For example, refinishing wood cabinets is common if they’re still in decent shape.
 Some homeowners refinish the cabinets in a completely new shade.
-Others, keep the color the same, but want to give it a refresh.
-As you might expect, changing shades cost more.
+Others keep the color the same but want to give it a refresh.
+As you might expect, changing shades costs more.

 Furthermore, some homeowners just paint or stain their cabinets without sanding or cleaning.
 There are higher grades of stain out there, driving up your total refinishing cost.
 Just note, if your cabinets see a lot of sunlight, you may need a higher grade.

 Some cabinets are smooth to the touch.
-Others include attractive detailing, carving and trims for an upscale look.
-Well, it’s tougher and more time consuming to refinish non-smooth or custom cabinets.
+Others include attractive detailing, carving, and trims for an upscale look.
+It’s tougher and more time consuming to refinish non-smooth or custom cabinets.
 As such, your kitchen cabinet refinishing cost rises.

 DIY Or Hire A Pro

 Homeowners can refinish their own kitchen cabinets.
 It’s a fairly involved process, but not overly complicated.
 If you have basic DIY skills and are not scared of trying something new, give it a go and refinish your cabinets.
 You could save up to $3,000, depending on the project size.